linuxtek-canada/aws-bootcamp-cruddur-2023/journal/week1.md

 Now that the images are built and stored in Docker Hub, I tried a quick test to see if I could get them to pull down and launch on an EC2 instance.

-* I created a Key Pair, importing my local workstation public key.
+* Created a Key Pair, importing my local workstation public key.
-* I checked the AMI Marketplace for an image that already had Docker installed.
+* Checked the AMI Marketplace for an image that already had Docker installed.
-* I chose the **Amazon ECS-Optimized Amazon Linux 2 (AL2) x86_64 AMI** image - AMI ID# ami-05e7fa5a3b6085a75.
+* Chose the **Amazon ECS-Optimized Amazon Linux 2 (AL2) x86_64 AMI** image - AMI ID# ami-05e7fa5a3b6085a75.
-* I used a t2.micro instance which is Free Tier eligible.
+* Used a t2.micro instance which is Free Tier eligible.
-* I created a security group to allow SSH traffic, as well as TCP traffic on port 3000 and 4567 so I could access the frontend and backend over the internet:
+* Created a security group to allow SSH traffic, as well as TCP traffic on port 3000 and 4567 so I could access the frontend and backend over the internet:

 ![image](../_docs/assets/week1/DockerTestSG.png)

-* Once the instance was up, I logged in as ec2-user (default Amazon 2 username).
+* Once the instance was up, I logged in as ec2-user (default Amazon 2 username) using my SSH key pair.
 * Confirmed Docker was installed by default:

 ```